warestack/cc/Class-5/Lab5.1 Introduction to Docker.md

 41. Let's create a new `Dockerfile` as follows.

-- Let's install `pico`, that is the terminal editor used in this tutorial.
-Before that, run the following command to update your system.
+- First update your system.

 ```
 sudo apt update